PoojaVM/master-ontology-app/README.md

 ### UI Design:
 1. The UI is available in both light and dark mode.
 2. Material-UI is used for designing the application.
+3. Loaders are displayed for API calls.
+4. Acknowledgement messages are displayed for successful operations.
-3. The UI is build with a Desktop client in mind.
+5. The UI is build with a Desktop client in mind.
 Mobile responsiveness is not explicitly handled but can be managed using Material-UI.

 ### Database Schema